Youth Transition Program

 Summer in the City (SitCity)

 This residential program, held in Chicago, offers a six-night explorative experience.
 Students attend daily classes in technology, mobility, communication and daily living skills.
 In the afternoons and evenings, students explore all the excitement that Chicago has to offer including theater, boating, sports venues, restaurants and more.

-Enrollment for 2018 will open in January.
-In addition to completing the Youth Transition Program general application, please complete the pre-assessment form for the Summer in the City Program (under construction):
+Enrollment for 2018 is now open.
+In addition to completing the Youth Transition Program general application (above), please complete the pre-assessment form for the Summer in the City Program.